 The OFA will generally retain a portion of the spread in order to recover the administrative costs of managing these loans.
 The spread retained by the OFA includes a cost recovery component and, where applicable, a proxy commercial interest rate spread.
-The inclusion of the proxy commercial spread results in an interest rate equivalent to what would be charged on the loan by a commercial lender and reflects the relative risk associated with the loan.
-During the year ended March 31, 2020, \$3.5 million in interest rate spread revenue was recognized (2019 - \$4.8 million) of which \$1.0 million is receivable at year end (2019 - \$1.3 million).
-The OFA's total interest revenue of \$4.2 million for the year also includes \$0.7 million (2019 - \$0.6 million) interest income earned on its bank balance.
+The inclusion of the proxy commercial spread results in an interest rate reflecting the relative risk associated with the loan.
+During the year ended March 31, 2021, \$3.7 million in interest rate spread revenue was recognized (2020 - \$3.5 million) of which \$1.2 million is receivable at year end (2020 - \$1.0 million).
+The OFA's total interest revenue of \$3.9 million for the year also includes \$0.2 million (2020 - \$0.7 million) interest income earned on its bank balance.